Shivansh20128/Client-Server-Setup/README.md

 Apart from this, I also thought of trying the same thing between two VMs running on the same host.
 So I made two Ubuntu20 VMs on my laptop and ran containers on each of them.
 And I was able to connect them.
 But I am not sure if this fits our usecase.

+UPDATE:
+I got two Ubuntu machines, both inside the lab.
+They share the same LAN network.
+I was able to establish a connection between them.
+So now, I am done with the first step, which was to connect containers on two hosts.
+Now, I have to use the three containers and establish a connection between them, where the server and the shaper will be on one host, and the client will be on a separate host.